kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>DisableExternalNetwork determines whether or not to attempt to connect the cluster
+<p>DisableExternalNetwork specifies whether or not to attempt to connect the cluster
 to an external network.
 This allows for the creation of clusters when connecting to an external network is not possible or desirable, e.g. if using a provider network.</p>
 </td>